Rajeshds20/Weather_Telegram_Bot/README.md

      PORT=your-port-number
      ```

-4. Start the application:
+6. Start the application:

    ```shell
    npm start
    ```

-5. Open Telegram and search for your bot by its username.
+7. Open Telegram and search for your bot by its username.
-6. Start a conversation with the bot and use the available commands.
+8. Start a conversation with the bot and use the available commands.

 ## Usage

+- Manage and view the users and statistics in Admin Panel of the Bot

+- In Telegram Bot
    - `/subscribe` - Subscribe to weather updates.
    - `/unsubscribe` - Unsubscribe from weather updates.
    - `/weather` - Get the current weather data for a specific city.
    - `/help` - Display the list of available commands.

 ## Technologies Used